Last updated on March 6, 2026

 I'll risk you being sick of me repeating this, but for clarity's sake: only creatures suffer summoning sickness.

 Forget about the artifact type.
-If it's not a creature, no matter what else it may be, it doesn't have summoning sickness; simple as that.
+It doesn't matter what else it may be: if it's not a creature, it doesn't have summoning sickness; simple as that.

 And may your artifacts never get sick!